LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD May 2024
 - Issue 50363: Cross Folder lookup editable grid copy/paste and fill down don't account for containerPath / containerFilter
   - findLookupValues() to use getContainerFilterForLookups() and accept containerPath optional param
-  - fillColumnCells() and insertPastedData() to use containerPath for the given row when validating cell lookup values
+  - fillColumnCells() and insertPastedData() to use containerPath for the given row when validating cell lookup values forUpdate true case
+  - fillColumnCells() and insertPastedData() to use targetContainerPath forUpdate false case

 ### version 3.44.1
 *Released*: 10 May 2024